Key facts

 - performing risk assessments and responding to cyber security incidents.

-With access to our brand-new specialised capstone project and co-working space, you will collaborate with your teammates on your capstone projects.
-Develop solutions to real-world problems from industry and learn agile project management methods, which are widely used across the industry.
+With access to our specialised capstone project and co-working space, you will collaborate with your teammates on your capstone project, develop solutions to real-world industry problems and learn agile project management methods, widely used across the industry.
 Our past students have collaborated on capstone projects such as:

-This experience ensures you will be well-prepared to apply your learning in the workplace and deal with imminent threats and challenges emerging from the digital space.
+This experience ensures you will be well-prepared to apply your learning in the workplace and deal with imminent threats and challenges emerging in the digital space.

 Read MoreCourse information